+Drop Off

-Drop Off - Outcomes that last more than 1 year are accounted for in drop off.
+Outcomes that last more than 1 year are accounted for in drop off.
 However, the benefit of the outcome reduces over the years.
 As per standard, the maximum that a training can benefit Is for 5 years.

-In case of SMART+, the duration of training is only for 3 month and only basic employable skills are taught (since the language and Intellectual development of most SHI youth are low when they join), some reduction from the standard 5 years of benefit was necessary.
+In case of SMART+, the duration of training is only for 3 months and only basic employable skills are taught (since the language and Intellectual development of most SHI youth are low when they join), some reduction from the standard 5 years of benefit was necessary.
 But at the same time, a significant number of respondents (66%) felt that they their leanings from SMART+ would last them for a lifetime.
-To balance out both these factors, 4 years have been considered as appropriate for drop-off calculation.
+To balance out both these factors, 4 years know of such other centres, had worked before joining SMART+, acquired skills in addition to SMART+ and gave low ranking on a scale of 4 to SMART+.
+The attribution on the basis of this can be regarded as 16%.